If you’re a fan of Chinese food, then you’re really going to love this Crispy Chicken Egg Rolls Recipe!

 To achieve that crispy wrapper it’s best to deep fry these rather than bake them.

 My family loves these Crispy Chicken Egg Rolls with my Egg Drop Soup for a complete meal that doesn’t take a lot of time!
+Here are a few more of our favorite Asian-inspired recipes that pair well with egg rolls.

 Try switching out the ground chicken with ground pork to make these pork egg rolls.